zahidaliayub/bitcoin-private-full-node-wallet/docs/TroubleshootingGuide.md

 ### Common Problem 1 - wallet fails during start up

-This kind of problem may have multiple causes but the most frequent one in practice is that `zcld` fails to start properly.
+This kind of problem may have multiple causes but the most frequent one in practice is that `btcp` fails to start properly.
 The latter is in turn most commonly caused by block-chain corruption.
-This could occur in rare cases when for instance machines are stopped due to power disruptions, while `zcld` is writing data.
+This could occur in rare cases when for instance machines are stopped due to power disruptions, while `btcp` is writing data.

 A common symptom of this problem is an error message like:
 ![Screenshot1](EOF_error.png "Chat Window")

-The reason is usually that `zcld` has not started properly and the GUI wallet cannot connect to it.
-As a start one may examine the `zcld` logs to find the technical details of the problem.
-One way to fix this problem, that works in 90%+ of cases is to start `zcld` manually with a `-reindex` option from a terminal and start the GUI wallet only after that.
+The reason is usually that `btcp` has not started properly and the GUI wallet cannot connect to it.
+As a start one may examine the `btcp` logs to find the technical details of the problem.
+One way to fix this problem, that works in 90%+ of cases is to start `btcp` manually with a `-reindex` option from a terminal and start the GUI wallet only after that.
 The command is:
 ```
-zcld -reindex
+btcp -reindex
 ```
 For non-technical users here is some information on how to open a terminal on [Windows](https://www.lifewire.com/how-to-open-command-prompt-2618089) and [Mac OS](https://www.wikihow.com/Open-a-Terminal-Window-in-Mac).
 The full command on Mac OS is:
 ```
-/Applications/ZclassicWallet.app/Contents/Java/zcld -reindex
+/Applications/BitcoinPrivateWallet.app/Contents/Java/btcp -reindex
 ```
-On Windows you first have to locate `zcld.exe`.
+On Windows you first have to locate `btcp.exe`.
 It is in the `/app` sub-directory of the wallet installation.

 ### Disclaimer